 Some background before we begin

-I speak with many companies and a number of those conversations revolve around ERP software evaluations.
-Recently, I’ve had quite a few conversations with companies who are running Sage 500, or MAS 500.
+I speak with lots of companies and many of those conversations revolve around ERP software evaluations.
+Recently, I’ve had quite a few conversations with companies that are running Sage 500, or any of the other Sage products.
 They ask me whether the rumors about a Sage 500 end of life are true and if so, what the future holds for their ERP system.
 To be clear, I represent Infor ERP and that is where my expertise lies.
 I am not an expert in any competitive solutions, but my views are shaped by what I hear from the people I talk with.
 In this article, I’ll give a quick rundown of what I think you should expect with your Sage 500 ERP.

 The future of Sage 500 ERP

-Software companies use phrases like “transition tools,” “lift and shift strategies,” and so on to give the appearance that you can move from product A to product B easily.
+Software companies use phrases like “transition tools,” “lift and shift strategies,” and so on to give the appearance that you can move from product A to product B very easily.
 The fact of the matter is that there’s really no such thing as an easy product migration.
 Sure, there are tools here and there that may help from a marketing perspective.
+Or, there are tools that help migrate your data from one system to the other.
 But the bottom line is if you are running Sage 500 ERP and changing to X3, you are undertaking a new implementation on a new platform.
 I repeat: You are undertaking a new implementation.
+If you want your implementation to be a success, no matter what product you choose, you can check out this blog on the characteristics of successful ERP implementations.

 Don’t miss an opportunity to have an informed decision about which ERP is best for your company as you face the Sage 500 end of life.
 The right choice may be to transition to X3, or it might not.
 By looking at all of your options, you will feel better about your decision no matter what you choose.

 Most companies don’t evaluate ERP on a regular basis.
 If you are looking for ERP and not sure where to start, how about talking to an expert who is not a sales person?
-Click here to learn more about Jack Shannon, President of Visual South, and sign up for a free phone consultation to discuss your situation.
+Click here to learn more about Jack Shannon, and sign up for a free phone consultation to discuss your situation.
+Jack is easy going and easy to talk to.
+I have never met anyone who regretted spending thirty minutes with him to discuss their situation!